The Diaphragm: Much More Than a Respiratory Muscle

 Diaphragm and GERD: a bidirectional relationship

 The relationship between the diaphragm and gastroesophageal reflux is bidirectional and clinically important.
-The diaphragm crura form the external lower esophageal sphincter (external LES) — they compress the distal esophagus during inspiration, complementing the intrinsic smooth-muscle sphincter.
+The diaphragmatic crura form the external lower esophageal sphincter (external LES) — they compress the distal esophagus during inspiration, complementing the intrinsic smooth-muscle sphincter.
 Hiatal hernia occurs when the esophagus herniates through an enlarged diaphragmatic hiatus, compromising this mechanism.

 Diaphragmatic dysfunction as a cause of low back pain: the missing link